vitormdandrade/subwatch-legal/terms.md

 ## 4. Your data

-SubWatch does not collect your personal data.
+Offsub does not collect your personal data.
 See the [Privacy Policy](./privacy) for the full explanation.
 You are responsible for backing up your own subscription data if you consider it valuable (for example, by periodically exporting it, if that feature is available, or by using Android's system backup).

 ## 5. Acceptable use

-You may use SubWatch for any lawful personal purpose.
+You may use Offsub for any lawful personal purpose.
 You may not:

 - Reverse engineer the app except to the extent such restriction is prohibited by applicable law;
 - Resell, sublicense, or redistribute the app;